daegalus/csrd/content.en/05-game-mastering/03-cyphers.md

 Level: 1d6 + 2

-Effect: For the next ten minutes per cypher level, the user’s features become almost identical to those of one designated person they have previously interacted with, easing by two steps attempts to disguise the user as that person.
+Effect: For the next ten minutes per cypher level, the user's features become almost identical to those of one designated person they have previously interacted with, easing by two steps attempts to disguise the user as that person.
 Once designated, the user cannot shift the effect to look like another person, though they can remove the module to look like themselves again before the end of the duration.

 DISRUPTING

 Level: 1d6

 Effect: For the next day, each time the user strikes a solid creature or object, the attack generates a burst of nanites that directly attack its organic cells.
 The target takes 1 additional point of damage.
-If the target’s level is less than the cypher’s level, it loses its next action; otherwise its next action is hindered.
+If the target's level is less than the cypher's level, it loses its next action; otherwise its next action is hindered.

 EAGLESEYE